hanspr/mi-ide/config/micro-ide/help/options.md

 * `mouse`: whether to enable mouse support.
-When mouse support is disabled, usually the terminal will be able to access mouse events which can be useful if you want to copy from the terminal instead of from micro (if over ssh for example, because the terminal has access to the local clipboard and micro does not).
+When mouse support is disabled, usually the terminal will be able to access mouse events which can be useful if you want to copy from the terminal instead of from micro-ide (if over ssh for example, because the terminal has access to the local clipboard and micro-ide does not).

 	default value: `true`

-* `pluginchannels`: contains all the channels micro's plugin manager will search for plugins in.
+* `pluginchannels`: contains all the channels micro-ide's plugin manager will search for plugins in.
 A channel is simply a list of 'repository' json files which contain metadata about the given plugin.
 See the `Plugin Manager` section of the `plugins` help topic for more information.

 	default value: `https://github.com/micro-editor/plugin-channel`

-* `pluginrepos`: contains all the 'repositories' micro's plugin manager will search for plugins in.
+* `pluginrepos`: contains all the 'repositories' micro-ide's plugin manager will search for plugins in.
 A repository consists of a `repo.json` file which contains metadata for a single plugin.

 	default value: ` `

-* `rmtrailingws`: micro will automatically trim trailing whitespaces at eol.
+* `rmtrailingws`: micro-ide will automatically trim trailing whitespaces at eol.

 	default value: `false`